-Nancy Kartes discovered the joys of public gardens through student internships while earning a bachelor’s degree in Ornamental Horticulture at California Polytechnic State University in San Luis Obispo.
-After graduation, Nancy joined the development staff of the National Tropical Botanical Garden in Hawaii, where she was later promoted to assistant director.
+Nancy Kartes discovered the joys of public gardens through internships as a student at California Polytechnic State University, San Luis Obispo where she earned her Bachelor’s Degree in Ornamental Horticulture.
+After graduation, Nancy joined the Development staff of the National Tropical Botanical Garden in Hawaii where she was later promoted to Assistant Director.

-Returning to the Mainland, she was hired by the City of Bellevue’s Parks & Community Services Department in Washington State to transform the dreams of local community organizers into a flourishing botanical garden.
-Under her leadership, the Bellevue Botanical Garden has grown from a 36- acre property to 53-acres with curated living collections managed in partnership with nine horticultural organizations.
-In addition to collections — enjoyed by over 200,000 visitors annually — the Garden has a thriving garden shop and espresso bar and hosts community building events year-round.
-Nancy manages the partnership with the Bellevue Botanical Garden Society, a nonprofit that provides educational programming, hosts events and raises funds on behalf of the Garden.
+Returning to the Mainland, she was hired by the City of Bellevue Parks & Community Services Department in Bellevue, Washington, to transform the dreams of local community organizers into a flourishing botanical garden.
+Under her leadership, the Bellevue Botanical Garden has grown from a 36- acre property to 53-acres of curated living collections that operate in partnership with ten horticultural organizations.
+In addition to the collections that are visited by 400,000 people annually, the Garden has a thriving shop, espresso service, and hosts community building events throughout the year.
+Nancy manages the partnership with the Bellevue Botanical Garden Society, a non-profit that conducts educational programming, hosts events, and raises funds on behalf of the Garden.

-Nancy offers insight into the needs of small public gardens and experience in community building, public/private governance and identifying and leveraging diverse resources.
+Nancy has served as an American Public Gardens Association Director-at-Large since 2017.
+She brings insight into the needs of small public gardens and experience in community building, public/private governance and identifying and leveraging resources from diverse sources.
 She has a special interest in encouraging young people and emerging professionals toward careers in public garden administration and leadership.